Halloween at Disney (2024): Your Not-So-Scary Guide

 A mainstay of any major holiday at Fort Wilderness is the Golf Cart parade… Independence Day, Christmas, and of course, Halloween.
 Seeing the creativity the campers show off when decorating their utilitarian golf carts with fanciful decorations is truly something.

-We counted upwards of 100 golf carts in the 2021 parade, with entries ranging from the simple to the astounding.
+I counted upwards of 100 golf carts in a prior year’s parade, with entries ranging from the simple to the astounding.
 Imagine golf carts disguised as Disney Cruise ships, Carl and Ellie’s house from Up, a Star Wars Bantha, and more.
 They may all be homemade, but some of the creativity on display is top-notch.

 We count the Halloween Golf Cart Parade at Fort Wilderness as one of the best-hidden gems of Walt Disney World Halloween.
 If you can’t make it out to the Fort, be sure to check out prior year videos on YouTube.